WelSimLLC/welsim.github.io/collections/_posts/2019-09-25-a-free-material-editing-tool-mateditor.md

 ### Save and Export

 The finished material data can be saved or exported by the user.
-These saved database files can be used in the future or consumed by other software.
-Currently, the supported file formats are WELSIM’s own material format and the generic MatML 3.1 format.
+These saved database files can be used in the future or merged to other softwares.
+Currently, the supported file formats are WELSIM’s own material format, and the generic MatML 3.1 format.

 <p align="center">
   <img src="https://miro.medium.com/max/673/1*8JYak9izanb-Ft2QHNg9bQ.png"/>